Holographic flavour and neural networks: Extremising the DBI action with neural network

 where:

 Note that the second term in (\ref{I7}) was obtained by subtracting the free energy of the trivial $L(\rho)\equiv 0$ embedding.
 We have also introduced a UV cutoff $\rho_{max}$.

-Holography dictates that the asymptotic of the solution $L(rho)$ at large $\rho$ should be:
+Holography dictates that the asymptotic of the solution $L(\rho)$ at large $\rho$ should be:

 and one can check that integral in (\ref{I7}) is finite.
-Furthermore, the constant $m$ and $c$ are proportional to the bare mass and fundamental condensate in the dual theory.
-In ref.~\cite{Filev:2007gb} it was shown that this set-up is features dynamical mass generation and chiral symmetry breaking induced by the external magnetic field.
+Furthermore, the constants $m$ and $c$ are proportional to the bare mass and fundamental condensate in the dual theory. \footnote{The exact relation \cite{Filev:2007gb} to the bare mass $m_q$ is $m = \frac{(2\pi\alpha')\,m_q}{\sqrt{B}}$, where $B$ is the external magnetic field. }.
+In ref.~\cite{Filev:2007gb} it was shown that this set-up features dynamical mass generation and chiral symmetry breaking induced by the external magnetic field.

 Our next goal is to construct an artificial neural network (ANN) to learn the profile of the embedding $L(\rho)$ by minimizing the free energy functional (\ref{I7}).
-In figure~\ref{fig:ANN1} we have present a schematic representation of the ANN architecture used to learn the profile.
+In figure~\ref{fig:ANN1} we have presented a schematic representation of the ANN architecture used to learn the profile.

 The figure shows a feedforward artificial neural network (ANN) with a single input $\rho$ and a scalar output $g(\rho)$.
 The network consists of two hidden layers.
 Although the diagram displays only five neurons per hidden layer for visual simplicity, the actual network used in practice has at least ten neurons in each hidden layer.
 Each hidden layer applies a linear transformation followed by a hyperbolic tangent (tanh) activation function.
 The final output layer performs a linear transformation without a nonlinearity to produce the output $g(\rho)$.
 All neurons are fully connected between layers, making the architecture well-suited for approximating smooth scalar functions of a single input variable.